 - Physicians inject or infuse the stem cells into the patient.

 From there, doctors and parents watch the patient to note any improvement.
 In many cases, the patient needs multiple doses of stem cells to get levels high enough that the cells can do their work in affected areas.

 Over time, these cells can gravitate toward the affected area, instinctively “fixing” the malfunctioning systems.

 Are There Risks Involved?

 As with any other medical process, stem cell autism recovery does bring some risks.
 Some people have reactions to the injectable fluids, as they often make use of preservatives by necessity.
-Other patients reject allogeneic (donated stem cells), targeting them as invaders.
+Other patients reject allogeneic (donated stem cells), because their body targets them as “invaders”.

-Worse, some patients get attacked by donor stem cells, causing a variety of unpleasant and potentially fatal symptoms in what’s known as graft-versus-host disease.
+Worse, some patients get attacked by donor stem cells, causing a variety of unpleasant and potentially fatal symptoms.
+This condition is known as graft-versus-host disease (GVHD.

 Overall, however, many people find the success levels high enough to warrant risking these negative outcomes.
 Especially in cases where autism is so overwhelming that it completely compromises the family or child, it may be worth it.

 How Close Are We to This Treatment for Autism?